 - Grab an authorization code (aka EPP key) from GoDaddy.
-This key is a one-use password that allows you to transfer your domain to another registrar, in this case Porkbun.
+This key is a one-use password that allows you to transfer your domain to another registrar, in this case, Porkbun.
 This guide shows you how to get your code.
-GoDaddy will email it to you within 24 hours to the email address listed under your “Administrator” contact, which is one reason we updated it in step 1.
+GoDaddy will email it to you within 24 hours to the email address listed under your “Administrator” contact.

 Initiate the transfer at